 Assessing Conditional Knowledge

-This shift reveals pupils' conditional understanding before they begin procedural execution.
-A pupil who chooses factoring for x² + 7x + 12 = 0 demonstrates different conditional knowledge than one who immediately reaches for the quadratic formula.
+This shift reveals learners' conditional understanding before they begin procedural execution.
+A learner who chooses factoring for x² + 7x + 12 = 0 demonstrates different conditional knowledge than one who immediately reaches for the quadratic formula.

 Questions That Reveal Conditional Thinking